How to reduce the cost of your revenue stack

 So, how much can you expect to pay for your revenue stack?

-Unfortunately, there isn’t a one-size-fits-all answer — and I’ll tell you why.
+Unfortunately, there isn’t a one-size-fits-all answer.

 The majority of SaaS vendors don’t advertise their pricing, which means you are at their mercy when it comes to the cost of each tool.
 Often, these vendors hold all the cards, leaving you with little leverage to negotiate the best possible price.

 But this doesn’t have to be the case.